Maritime and Offshore Injury Attorneys

 Maritime and Offshore Cases We Handle

 Ammons Law Firm focuses on a variety of maritime and offshore accident litigation under federal laws designed to protect seamen and offshore workers.
 Our attorneys have experience filing claims under the Death on the High Seas Act, the Jones Act, Maintenance and Cure provisions, OCSLA, the Longshore and Harbor Workers’ Compensation Act, and general maritime law for oil and gas injury claims.
-Our maritime attorneys help injured offshore workers understand their rights and learn what recovery may be available under federal law.
+Our maritime attorneys help injured offshore workers understand their rights and learn about the recovery available under federal law.

 How We Develop a Maritime Case

-Each offshore case constitutes the need for different investigations.
+Each offshore accident requires its own investigation.
 The Ammons Law Firm seeks out different potential forms of evidence that correlate to the recovery or liability.
 This involves cross-referencing vessel logs, accident reports, and safety audits; assessing crew member customs logs for complementary vessels.
-This is how Ammons Law Firm piece together the narrative so that they can assist their clients with pertinent maritime injury claims.
+This is how Ammons Law Firm pieces together the narrative to assist their clients with pertinent maritime injury claims.

-Our personnel have studied offshore platforms, supply vessels, and jack-up rigs to gather conspicuous failures in safety and machinery, and negligence in maintenance records.
+Our injury lawyers review vessel operations, maintenance records, and safety procedures to understand what went wrong and who may be legally responsible.
 With medical professionals, we assess loss and causation along with engineers and other applied sciences.
-Eligible recovery under maritime law includes financial losses, unpaid earnings, medical expenses, and loss of damages.
+Eligible recovery under maritime law includes financial losses, unpaid wages, medical expenses, and loss of future earnings.

 Our Houston Maritime Accident Lawyers Can Help